-She opened with Ache With Me, an often derided song from 2010’s White Crosses.
-This was a fact Grace acknowledged, but in a way where she decided she didn’t care; it was her song, her words, so she was going to open with it.
-From here, she took it back to the beginning, telling the story behind, and then playing the crowd favorite, Pints of Guinness Makes You Stronger, from 2002’s Reinventing Axl Rose.
-This is normally the point in the show where the crowd would be going crazy, jumping, shouting along.
-But we were all seated, in a Synagogue, and the guitar was acoustic, so the crowd quietly sang along with smiles on their faces.
+This set the stage for an entertaining and emotional evening.
+She then took it back to the beginning, telling the story behind, and then playing a fan favorite, Pints of Guinness Makes You Stronger, from 2002’s Reinventing Axl Rose.
+This is normally the point in an Against Me! show where the crowd would be jumping and shouting along.
+But we were all seated in pews in a Synagogue, and the guitar was acoustic, so the crowd quietly sang along with smiles on their faces.